-1. Place the ladder against the back door and mark the four drill points with a pencil
+Place the van ladder against the back door and mark the four drill points with a pencil.

-2. Drill pilot holes into each of the four points
+Drill the pilot holes into each of the four marks.

-3. Apply metal paint to the exposed metal to prevent rusting
+Step #3: Apply metal paint to the exposed metal to prevent rust

 Ensure you clean all the metal shavings (swarf) before applying the metal paint.

 The foam is for shock absorption and for preventing any scratching to the metal of the van.
 It also adds a waterproof seal to the van.

-In terms of layers, it should be: ladder, foam, van door, foam, backing plate
+In terms of layers, it should look like this:

-So go ahead and put the ladder up against the door and pop your bolt right through all those layers.
+So go ahead and put the van ladder up against the door and tighten your bolt right through all those layers.

 Until next time,